canonical/rockcraft/docs/explanation/bases.rst

 exactly the same container one would get from places like `Docker Hub <docker_hub_>`_ or `Amazon ECR <ecr_>`_.

-The resulting rock will therefore also contain and software and utilities that are present in the Ubuntu base container images.
+The resulting rock will therefore also contain any software and utilities that are present in the Ubuntu base container images.

 Setting an Ubuntu :ref:`base <rockcraft_yaml_base>` for a rock is